tuckercr/launcher/README.md

 # EZ Launcher

-A custom Android Launcher, with large buttons and a simplified feature set.
-This app designed for ease of use by the elderly or vision impaired.
+A custom Android Launcher, with large buttons and a simplified feature set designed for ease of use by the elderly or vision impaired.

 A built in magnifier app features a zoom function, flashlight toggle and high contrast modes.